The Kidnappers: Plot

 To make matters worse, it turns out that the "kidnapped" baby is Hooft's younger daughter.
 When found out, Harry is tried at a court set up in the local trading store.
 He is suspected of taking the baby as a result of the tensions between the two families but states that he did not know her identity.
-Surprisingly, Hooft speaks up in his defense, stating that no harm had come to her and his older daughter should have been looking after her.
+Surprisingly, Hooft speaks up in his defence, stating that no harm had come to her and his older daughter should have been looking after her, but also says that it was his and his wife's fault for putting too much responsibility on the older daughter.
 The court official suggests that Harry be sent to a corrective school, and is immediately threatened with shooting by Grandaddy.
 The clerk climbs down, merely suggesting an investigation into the location of these schools in case a further kidnapping should occur.
 Afterwards, Grandaddy thanks Hooft for speaking up for Harry.

-The film ends with Grandaddy (who had never learned to read or write) instructing Harry to write to a mail order company to order the red setter they had set their hearts on.
+The film ends with Grandaddy, who had never learned to read or write, instructing Harry to write to a mail order company to order the red setter they had set their hearts on.
 He had found the flyer for the dog in one of his best boots, where the boys had hidden it.
 They had noticed that he sometimes walked without these boots, slinging them over his shoulder, to save wear and tear.
 To pay for the dog, Grandaddy had sold them – a prized item among his few possessions.
 Davy is now able to say, "I think we'll call him Rover, Harry."

-One of the film's most memorable moments comes with the horror on Duncan Macrae's face at what his grandson must have thought of him when the little boy implores "Don't eat the babbie, grandaddy!".
+One of the film's most memorable moments comes with the horror on the face of Duncan Macrae at what his grandson must have thought of him when the little boy implores: "Don't eat the babbie, grandaddy!".